-Individuals with Autism Spectrum Disorder (ASD) can make great employees.
+Individuals on the autism spectrum can make great employees.
 However some individuals never have the opportunity to succeed at employment because of discrimination in the workplace.

 The Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973 both prohibit discrimination in employment.
 (They prohibit other forms of discrimination as well.)
 The ADA applies to state and local governments and to private employers with 15 or more employees.
 The Rehabilitation Act applies to the federal government.
 Under these laws, disability discrimination occurs when an employer treats a qualified employee or job applicant unfavorably because of a disability.

 In order to be protected by the ADA and Rehabilitation Act, a person must be qualified for the job and have a disability.
-A person is considered disabled if he or she has a physical or mental condition that substantially limits a major life activity, for example, ASD.
+A person is considered to have a disability if he or she has a physical or mental condition that substantially limits a major life activity, for example, Autism Spectrum Disorder.
 (Individuals who are thought to have a disability and individuals with a history of past disability are also protected.)

 As defined by the law, “substantially” should be construed broadly, and it does not mean that a person’s disability must be “severe” or that a life activity must be “significantly restricted.”
 Even a minor impairment may qualify a person.
 With the exception of corrective lenses, the determination of whether an impairment substantially limits a major life activity must be made without regard to the ameliorative effects of mitigating measures, such as medication or assistive technology.

 Major life activities include, but are not limited to: caring for oneself, performing manual tasks, communicating, learning, reading, concentrating, thinking, and working.